martinploom/Self_driving_car_nd_project_1/writeup.md

 average left and right lane slope and bias and built the new line based on these parameters.
 The y min and max were selected so that the lane lines would be in the bottom of the image and in the middle of the image and based on these parameters the rest of the lane line parameters were deducted so the left and right lane lines could be drawn.
-In order to make the algorithm work a bit bitter after the intial pipeline was working I printed out the slopes of lines in order to see what is the magnitude of the lines and added voter in the range of 0.5 and 0.9 so if the slope is in this range the parameters of the line are added to slope and bias arrays.
+In order to make the algorithm work a bit better after the intial pipeline was working I printed out the slopes of lines in order to see what is the magnitude of the lines and added voter in the range of 0.5 and 0.9 so if the slope is in this range the parameters of the line are added to slope and bias arrays.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image0]
+![alt text][image7]

 ### 2. Identify potential shortcomings with your current pipeline